CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Here are some of the Garmin Edge 530 alternatives worth considering.

-- Wahoo ELEMNT BOLT v2 (read my in-depth Wahoo BOLT v2 review)
+- Wahoo ELEMNT BOLT v2 is a more compact and easier-to-use button-based bike computer.
+Read my in-depth Wahoo BOLT v2 review for more info.

 Garmin Edge 530 Technical Specifications

-Here is the summary of the main features and the technical specification of the Garmin Edge 530.
+Here is the summary of the main features and the technical specifications of the Garmin Edge 530.

 Technical Specifications